Discretionary Funds by Office

 Contingency Funding is available to allow students to be able to participate fully in college and residence life events.
 For example, funding is available to help purchase your cap and gown or special Ivy Day clothing.

 Help in an emergency: Limited funding is available to assist students with unexpected expenses, such as travel home due to the death or illness of an immediate family member.
 Emergency funding requests are made in person.
 See Susan Zachary in College Hall 203, ext.
 4900.

 Funding for international students for travel, academic textbook expenses, eyeglasses.
 Individual or group expenses for trips, graduate school applications and testing expenses, winter recess housing, conferences.

 Funding for personal and medical expenses while in the United States.

 Contact the Associate Dean for International Students and Scholars in the Global Studies Center.

 Funding for January or summer projects that take place internationally, including study, research, service or unpaid internships.
 Applications due October 15 for January projects and March 15 for summer projects.
-See Web site for an application form and guidelines.
+Visit the website for an application form and guidelines.

-Emergency Fund for Women of Color for medical/dental care, eyeglasses, medications and travel for urgent family matters.
+The Emergency Fund for Women of Color is available for medical/dental care, eyeglasses, medications and travel for urgent family matters.

 Also, funds for student activities that help foster new and innovative ideas or programs related to promoting a diverse campus community.
 Priority will be given to proposals that involve collaboration between student groups.
 However, individual students may also apply to fund projects or activities consistent with improving the campus climate for a diverse community.
 Individual students use the Universal Conference Fund Form and student groups use the Student Activities Request for Event Funding form available in the Office of Student Engagement, Campus Center 106.